 Georgia Street (Vancouver)

 West Georgia is Vancouver’s real “main street” and arguably the city’s most important downtown thoroughfare.
-It’s lined with some of Vancouver’s tallest skyscrapers including the 62-storey Shangri-La Hotel and 63-storey Trump Tower (which has closed indefinitely as of August 27th, 2020).
+It’s lined with some of Vancouver’s tallest skyscrapers including the 62-storey Shangri-La Hotel and 63-storey Trump Tower (which closed in the summer of 2020 and then went bankrupt).
 Georgia Street also connects the city with the North Shore via the Lions Gate Bridge and Stanley Park.

 In addition to all its skyscrapers, Georgia Street deserves to be in the list of Vancouver’s most interesting streets because it’s home to numerous landmarks.

 At the opposite end of the road from Stanley Park, along the 10 or so blocks between the Georgia Street Viaduct and Burrard Street intersection, there is BC Place Stadium, Rogers Arena, the Vancouver Public Library, and Hudson’s Bay department store.
 Also in the area are the Vancouver Art Gallery, Fairmont Hotel Vancouver and Christ Church Cathedral.
 Nowhere else are there so many landmarks and historically-significant and architecturally-interesting buildings so close together in Vancouver.

 Granville Street (Vancouver)

-Granville Street is one of Vancouver’s most famous streets, and definitely its most entertaining (although in parts it is showing its age).
+Granville Street is one of Vancouver’s most famous streets, and definitely its most entertaining (although in parts it’s showing its age).

 If you are looking for neon lights and the city’s entertainment district, then Granville Street is the place to come.

 Further along, under the Granville Street Bridge on the south side of False Creek, is world-famous Granville Island.
 Continue on south a few more blocks from there and Granville Street once again becomes a vibrant boulevard.
 In that area you’ll find the Stanley Theatre and more restaurants, coffee shops, and boutiques starting at Broadway and continuing for a number of blocks, until about 15th.

 Lonsdale Avenue (North Van)